EIS XIII: Reflections on Anthropic’s SAE Research Circa May 2024

 I think that Anthropic’s new SAE work has continued to be like lots of prior high-profile work on mechanistic interpretability – it has focused on presenting illustrative examples, streetlight demos, and cherry-picked proofs of concept.
 This is useful for science, but it does not yet show that SAEs are helpful and competitive for diagnostic and debugging tasks that could improve AI safety.

-The way that Anthropic presents its interpretability work has real-world consequences.
-For example, it led to this viral claim that interpretability will be solved and that we are bound for safe models.
+The way that Anthropic and its employees present their interpretability work has real-world consequences.
+For example, it directly led to this viral claim that interpretability will be solved and that we are bound for safe models.
 It also seems to have led to at least one claim in a policy memo that advocates of AI safety are being silly because mechanistic interpretability was solved.
 Meanwhile today, it seems that Anthropic orchestrated a New York Times article to be released alongside the paper, claiming to the public that exciting progress has been made (although the article also made helpful critical commentary on limitations!).

 If interpretability is ever going to be helpful for safety, it will need to be useful and competitive in practical applications.
 This point has been made consistently for the better part of a decade (e.g. Ananny and Crawford, 2016; Lipton, 2016; Doshi-Velez and Kim, 2017; Miller, 2018; Krishnan, 2020; Rauker et al., 2022).
 Despite this, it seems to me that Anthropic has so far not applied its interpretability techniques to practical tasks and show that they are competitive.
 Instead of testing applications and beating baselines, the recent approach has been to keep focusing on streetlight demos and showing lots of cherry-picked examples.
 I hope to see this change soon.